3 ways to close the customer feedback loop to prevent churn and increase revenue

 If you have a high NPS or satisfaction score, you might not have that many Detractors.
 People are already saying that they are advocates of your brand.
 What’s the best way of activating them?
 Identify some of the key themes in feedback and for each theme, the most suitable response and possibly an offer.

 If you have a low NPS and/or high churn, you need to address that first.
 Why are people churning?
 What would have kept them going?
+Are you using the right survey questions to learn more about their pain points?

-If you analyze your customer feedback during different periods of time, say 12 and 3 months ago and link it to churn behaviour, you’ll get an insight into any possible causes, as well as themes in their feedback indicative of churn.
+If you analyze your customer feedback during different periods of time, say 12 and 3 months ago and link it to churn behavior, you’ll get an insight into any possible causes, as well as themes in their feedback indicative of churn.

 Put some dollar values against what those customers are spending to get an understanding of revenue at risk, and the value of investing into closing the loop and actions to retain future customers.